 Probably every artist who has fallen in love with clay has thought the following at one time or another: How do I open a ceramic business?
 There are many things to consider when pondering that question from whether you just want to make and sell your own pottery to whether it makes sense to teach ceramics classes.
 And going into such an endeavor without a good ceramics business plan is not a good idea.

-So today I am sharing some advice from a couple who took on this challenge and now have a thriving pottery studio.
-In this excerpt from the September 2016 issue of Ceramics Monthly, Kris Vagner shares the lessons Sutter and Samantha Stremmel learned when they started their ceramics business in Reno, Nevada. – Jennifer Poellot Harnetty, editor.
+So today I am sharing some advice from a couple who took on this challenge and now have a thriving ceramic business.
+In this excerpt from the September 2016 issue of Ceramics Monthly, Kris Vagner shares the lessons Sutter and Samantha Stremmel learned when they started their ceramic business in Reno, Nevada. – Jennifer Poellot Harnetty, editor.

 Sutter Stremmel wanted to get his hands dirty.
 It was 2010, and he and his wife, Samantha, had both just earned English literature degrees from the University of Montana.
 He’d been studying pottery off and on since age 7, and he was ready to take up a serious studio practice and become part of a ceramics community.

 The couple moved back to their hometown of Reno, Nevada, and bought a retail business, a specialty garden-supply store in a quiet, industrial neighborhood near downtown.
 They moved into a small house adjacent to the store and started looking for a clay studio to rent space in.
 The local university and community college each offer ceramics classes, but Sutter explained that unless you enrolled as a student, “There was no place to play with clay in Reno.”

 Samantha remembered, “One of the units across street came up for rent.
 We hemmed and hawed too long, and someone rented it.”

 Four months later, the same unit, a two-story warehouse with a roll-up door and a small, street-front parking lot, came up for rent again.
 This time, it seemed like a sign.